FBloembergen/codefest_ecsfargate/lab05-loadbalancer/README.md

 ### Use the loadbalancer with your Fargate service
-Go to ECS and create a new Task definition, name it nginx-alb-someUniqueName Use the same settings for the Nginx container but this time enable the loadbalancer option:
+Go to ECS and create a new Service definition, name it nginx-alb-someUniqueName Use the same settings for the Nginx container but this time enable the loadbalancer option:

 ![alt text](https://github.com/terra10/codefest_ecsfargate/raw/master/lab05-loadbalancer/lab05-alb.png "ALB")